Lightning Protection and Earthing Systems

 UL 467: Grounding and Bonding Equipment and UL 96A: Installation requirements for the lightning protection system are two other important standards that are followed in the United States, Canada and other parts of the world.

-The first step in designing a lightning protection system is Risk Assessment.
+The first step in the design of a lightning protection system is Risk Assessment.
 Axis’s Risk Assessment software uses a range of parameters that allow users to determine the risk and thus the Class of Lightning Protection System (LPS) that is required for their specific structure.

 Based on this, you can now design the external and internal protection systems for your building.
 The External protection system would include an Air Termination, Down Conductor and an Earth Termination System.
 For internal protection, one would use surge protection devices and equipotential bonding.